How to protect your business when your customers go under

 - Where possible, obtain guarantees from directors or other group companies

-If a customer does get in difficulty it is not always advisable to instigate proceedings too quickly lest you precipitate action by larger creditors who have a prior claim.
+If a customer does get in to difficulty it is not always advisable to instigate proceedings too quickly lest you precipitate action by larger creditors who have a prior claim.

 In general, you have much more chance of recovering monies owed if a rescue plan is put into place rather than the company going into liquidation.